aobry/Cybersecurity-Portfolio/AWS/AWS Cloud Computing.md

-**CMIT 495 Current Trends and Projects in Computer Networks and Security**

-*Week 2 – Cloud Computing*

 1.  **Log in to your newly created AWS account and take a screenshot of the AWS Management Console (Dashboard) and paste it below